fowazalghamdi/z1x-xrp-wallet/README.md

 👎🚫❌ NO obscure install procedure 💩, <br/>
-   -   You have 100% total control of your files: just download zip🗎 file from wherever the 𝕱𝖀𝕮𝕶☁ you want, unzip the files wherever the 𝕱𝖀𝕮𝕶📂 you want, and open it in your browser.<br/>
+   -   You have 100% total control of your files: just download zip🗎 file from wherever the 𝕱𝖀𝕮𝕶☁ you want, unzip the files where the 𝕱𝖀𝕮𝕶📂 you like, and open it in your browser.<br/>

 👍 OFFLINE safe order/transaction SIGNING<br/>